Project supported by Trust for Oxfordshire’s Environment

 To involve younger members of the local community in the project, we invited a group of schoolchildren to get some hands-on experience of tree-planting.

 After much hard work on the project, leader Richard Averill spent an enjoyable time guiding the children through the process.
 A good time was had by all!

-Most of the trees planted have taken well, there having been very few losses.
+Most of the trees planted have thrived, there having been few losses.

 The aim is to create rotational pollarding and coppicing, particularly of the willow and hazel, to provide wood for many different purposes.
 One of the uses is shown below.
 Any income produced from the Wood will assist in the maintenance of the town’s common land, which constitutes such a vital part of our community’s natural heritage.

 In 2019 we began to introduce selected native wildflowers not already present in the wood, and also to boost the population of some species that do exist.